 Many rhinoplasty techniques fall into two basic categories: reduction rhinoplasty and augmentation rhinoplasty.
 Whereas augmentation rhinoplasty augments or adds to the nose, reduction rhinoplasty reduces it.
 Patients may be interested in making the overall appearance of the nose smaller or reducing specific areas of the nose like a hump or bump on the bridge or a large nasal tip.
 Cartilage and/or bone may be removed or rearranged to create the desired shape.

 Refinement rhinoplasty often refers to tip refinement techniques designed to refine and add more definition to a bulbous, bulky or drooping nasal tip.
-This is a common request among patients of ethnicity as well as in patients whose nose has become bulbous or droopy with age.
+This is a common request among patients of ethnicity as well as in patients whose noses have become bulbous or droopy with age.
 Refinement rhinoplasty may also refer to other techniques designed to achieve a smaller, more refined looking nose, including hump reduction, tip rotation, and alar base reduction.

 Revision rhinoplasty refers to secondary procedures which repair the form and/or function of the nose following a previous rhinoplasty surgery.
 Rhinoplasty is one of the most complicated cosmetic surgery procedures to perform and, as such, has one of the highest revision rates.
 Complications may occur following a primary rhinoplasty due to surgical error or healing complications.
 In some cases, patients have experienced insufficient improvement, for instance a residual hump may need further removal; in other cases, too much tissue may have been removed from the nose, resulting in deformity.
 Fortunately, revision rhinoplasty can often provide dramatic improvement for individuals who are unhappy with the results of their prior nose surgery.